PennyHS/-Intelligent-Home-Gesture-Controlled-Automation/README.md

 - Arduino / Raspberry Pi (depending on your hardware)
 - C# for microcontroller programming
-- Python (optional if used for gesture processing)
 - Sensors: Accelerometer, IR, or camera module
 - Relay modules for controlling appliances